SFSU-Bethel-Instructional/sum_harness_instructional/README.md

 # Building and running the codes on Cori@NERSC (deprecated as of March 2023)

-Please refer to lecture slides for additional information about accessing Cori, building your code there, and running your code there.
+Please refer to lecture slides for additional information about accessing Perlmutter@NERSC, building your code there, and running your code there.

 # EOF